Best Things to Do in Le Marais Paris

 On the northwest corner, a statue of Saint Jacques le Majeur dominates the tower, while the sculpted symbols of the four evangelists (the lion, bull, eagle, and man) appear on the corners.
 The rest of the decoration is completed with some gargoyles and statues of saints.

 Access to the top (54 m) is via a narrow staircase of 300 steps.
-After the effort, you will be rewarded with one of the best views of Paris.
+After the effort, you will be rewarded with one of the best views of Paris!

-Address: Square de Saint-Jacques
+Address: Square de Saint-Jacques, Paris 4

-6. Rue des Barres
+7. Rue des Barres

 Le Marais - Paris

-This lovely street located between St Gervais-et-Saint-Protais Church and the tiny Square Couperin is one of the oldest streets in Le Marais Paris.
+This lovely street located between St Gervais-et-Saint-Protais Church and the tiny Square Couperin is one of the oldest streets in Le Marais, Paris.

-The name of rue des Barres is already mentioned in 1152, and it refers either to the 11th-century wall barriers or the barriers located near the Seine River.
+The name of Rue des Barres is already mentioned in 1152, and it refers either to the 11th-century wall barriers or the barriers located near the Seine River.

 Rue des Barres is one of the most beautiful streets of Medieval Paris.
-There’s the church, which dates back to the 7th century, and some of the few half-timbered houses in Paris.
+There’s the Church, which dates back to the 7th century, and some of the few half-timbered houses left in Paris.
 The restaurant l’Ebouillanté has a lovely terrace perfect for a coffee or a quick lunch in the sun.

-7. Musée des Arts et Métiers
+8. Musée des Arts et Métiers

 Arts et Metiers Museum - Paris